Skip to main content

 A practitioner's guide to the most important California insurance cases — from Gruenberg and Egan to Garvey and Kacha.
 Bad faith, coverage, causation, and appraisal law explained.

-When a covered loss opens walls and reveals knob-and-tube or aluminum branch circuit wiring, rewiring is a necessary repair cost — not an upgrade.
-Learn the electrical code requirements, California-specific issues, and how to fight carrier denials.
+When a covered loss opens walls and reveals outdated wiring, rewiring is a necessary repair cost, not an upgrade.
+Here are the code rules and California issues.

-How insurers use late notice defenses to deny claims, California's notice-prejudice rule requiring the insurer to prove actual harm from the delay, and how policyholders can counter late notice denials.
+How insurers use late notice to deny claims and how California's notice-prejudice rule forces the carrier to prove actual harm from the delay.

 Lightning Damage Insurance Claims: What Homeowners Need to Know